 Completion of the Emphasis

-Students who satisfactorily complete the Emphasis will receive a letter signed by the Dean of Humanities and by the Director of Critical Theory testifying they have completed the Emphasis.
+Students who satisfactorily complete the Emphasis will receive a letter signed by the Director or Chair of Critical Theory testifying they have completed the Emphasis.

 To certify your completion of the Emphasis, please click here to complete the Emphasis Checklist Form.